Blueberry Cottage Cheese Muffins (Gluten-Free)

 This recipe is naturally easy to tweak!
 Follow these simple swaps to make it gluten-free, dairy-free, or vegan while keeping the same great texture and flavor.

-Gluten-Free: Use certified gluten-free oat flour and your favorite gluten-free all-purpose flour blend.
-Double-check that your baking powder is gluten-free.
+- Gluten-Free: Use certified gluten‑free oat flour and a 1:1 gluten‑free baking blend.

-Vegan: Substitute cottage cheese with silken tofu blended until smooth, use flax eggs instead of regular eggs, and choose a plant-based sweetener.
+- Vegan: Use dairy‑free cottage cheese substitute or blended tofu, flax eggs, and a plant‑based sweetener.

 💡 Pro Tip: If you try a substitution, let us know how it worked in the comments!